 Yesterday, as their contribution to LGBT Pride Month, the Catholic Church rejected that people can be intersex or transgender by issuing a bigoted document called “Male and Female He Created Them.”
 One thing followers of the Bible have failed to realize is that people are better educated today and more likely to do a little […]

-Marty’s photo of the day #2817: Gadwall ducks, photographed in the Bitterroot Valley of Montana.
+Marty’s photo of the day #2918: This is a whipsnake—quite harmless—that I photographed in the Amazon Rainforest of Peru.